danahyip/Craft/UserStories.md

 US004 - As a player, I want to be able to choose different models so that I can feel unique

 US005 - As a player, I want to be able to see my stats(like speed) so that I can better understand the game

+US006 - As a player, I want the tanks to move and behave more like tanks so that the game is more immersive